olivierlacan/keep-a-changelog/README.md

 - **Dumping a diff of commit logs.** Just don’t do that, you’re helping nobody.
 - **Not emphasizing deprecations.** When people upgrade from one version to another, it should be painfully clear when something will break.
-- **Dates in region-specific formats.** Americans put the month first ("06-02-2012" for June 2nd, 2012, which makes *no* sense), while Brits use a robotic-looking "2 June 2012", yet pronounce it differently.
+- **Dates in region-specific formats.** In the U.S., people put the month first ("06-02-2012" for June 2nd, 2012, which makes *no* sense), while many people in the rest of the world write a robotic-looking "2 June 2012", yet pronounce it differently.
 "2012-06-02" works logically from largest to smallest, doesn't overlap in ambiguous ways with other date formats, and is an [ISO standard](http://www.iso.org/iso/home/standards/iso8601.htm).
 Thus, it is the recommended date format for change logs.